username1565/pgp/README.md

 utilizing [Eli Grey's](https://github.com/eligrey) wonderful [FileSaver.js](https://github.com/eligrey/FileSaver.js/)
 interface.

-If you have any inquiry, just [create an issue here](https://github.com/ramuta/pgp/issues/new).

 > This project is a fork of [PGP key generator by Heiswayi](https://github.com/heiswayi/pgp/).
 Ramuta added ability to encrypt/decrypt messages.
 I added sign only mode, sign+encrypt mode as well as support for 8192 RSA keys.